 “What’s considered honey consistency to one might be syrup to another,” she says.
 “These are very non-standard and interchangeable terms in a place where the thickness and texture of the liquid or food is so important to the patient’s health.
 We need consistency.”

-The new IDDSI diet standards approach thickened liquids and solids with descriptions, not textures related to common products such as syrup or honey or nectar.
-There are eight levels of thickness and texture that cover liquid and solid foods.
+The IDDSI diet standards approach thickened liquids and solids with descriptions, not textures related to common products such as syrup, honey, or nectar.
+There are different levels of thickness and texture that cover liquid and solid foods.

 The testing methods are key to the IDDSI, not only telling caregivers how thick products are supposed to be, it’s offering practical ways to check liquid or food thickness.

 There may be adjustments as the IDDSI standards are implemented, Fillmore notes.
-She says the healthcare industry is watching how the standards are working in Canada and other places so the implementation in the U.S. goes as smoothly as possible.
 One thing, however, is certain: the IDDSI common terminology and testing standards will improve safety for people with any level of dysphagia.

-Visit iddsi.org to learn more about the framework and the upcoming support to incorporate the standards in your organization.
+Visit iddsi.org to learn more about the framework and support to incorporate the standards in your organization.

 Note: The IDDSI Framework and Descriptors are licensed under the CreativeCommons Attribution Sharealike 4.0 Licence.